 Be respectful of our online community and contribute to an engaging conversation.
 We reserve the right to ban impersonators and remove comments that contain personal attacks, threats, or profanity, or are flat-out offensive.
 By posting here, you are permitting Philadelphia magazine and Metro Corp. to edit and republish your comment in all media.

-- From Trash to Treasure: The Story of the Ugliest House in America - Philadelphia Magazine — Property
+- Jawdropper of the Week: Work Meets Home in Rittenhouse for $2.975M - Philadelphia Magazine — Property

 - On the Auction Block: A Gilded Age Manse in Queen Village - Philadelphia Magazine — Property